kragen/derctuo/light-pen-latency.md

-24kHz with a [TI DLP DMD “projector development kit” which costs US$1800][10]; the Ishikawa .\* Lab research used both a projector with a custom-built 1000fps tracking mirror setup (using what looks like the kind of galvo rotating mirrors used for laser shows) and a custom-built 1000fps camera.
+24kHz with a [TI DLP DMD “projector development kit” which costs US$1800][10]; the Ishikawa .\* Lab research used both a projector with a custom-built 1000fps tracking mirror setup (using what looks like the kind of galvo rotating mirrors used for laser shows), later a 1000fps custom-built projector, and a custom-built 1000fps camera.
 Lower-cost DMD devices like the [TI DLP4710 chip][12] can only manage 120Hz [but still cost US$170][13].